A Scoping Review of Mixed Initiative Visual Analytics in the Automation Renaissance: Methods

-\textbf{Coding Process} Each paper was assigned to two coders (authors of this paper) for annotation, such that each coder had a total of sixteen papers.
+\textbf{Coding Process} Each paper was assigned to two coders (authors of this paper) for annotation, such that each coder had a total of 16 papers.
 We used the codebook from Phase 1 to characterize (annotate) each mixed-initiative system along the seven high-level attributes (Fig.~\ref{fig:teaser}).
 In the majority of cases, these characterizations were drawn directly from the codebook.
 In a small number of cases, a new code was added.
 This characterization process involved highlighting text excerpts from the papers and annotating them.
 This process achieved two objectives: (1) to recall our reasoning while resolving coding conflicts, and (2) to qualitatively characterize how each attribute has been implemented in the existing work.
 Once we completed the coding, coders met in pairs to discuss and resolve their coding conflicts.
 Similar to Phase 1, two coders met and looked at their codes item by item.
-They discussed what the differences were and how they came to the coding decision.
-The outcomes of the discussions were: (1) picking one reviewer's choice over the other, or (2) an amalgamation of codes that captures the coded phenomena better than either two individual reviewers' codes, or (3) a new code.
-After an initial round of coding, we computed the inter-coder reliability (ICR) as:
+They discussed the differences and their thought process behind selections.
+The outcomes of the discussions were: (1) picking one coder's choice over the other, or (2) an amalgamation of codes that captures the coded phenomena better than either two individual codes, or (3) a new code.
+To quantify coders' agreement prior to discussions, we computed the inter-coder reliability (ICR) as: